 Swiss Franc: Weekly Report

-Similarly, if your fund is interested in raising capital in a foreign jurisdiction, implementing a Foreign Share Class Hedging solution can boost returns, attract foreign investors, and cut down on collateral drag.
+Get Hedged! | Over the past 12 months, the CHF|USD pair has seen annual volatility at 6.67%, as seen on Deaglo’s spot history chat below.
+If your fund is interested in raising capital in a foreign jurisdiction, implementing a Foreign Share Class Hedging solution can lower volatility to 1.02%.
+In turn, this will boost returns, attract more foreign investors, and cut down on collateral drag.

-February’s Inflation Rate YoY (due 03 MAR)
+April’s Inflation Rate YoY (due 05 MAY)